jboss-eap-up-and-running/.github/profile/README.md

 * [eap7-getting-started](https://github.com/jboss-eap-up-and-running/eap7-getting-started) is a "Hello World" Jakarta EE application to demonstrate deployment of EAP 7 applications on OpenShift.
 * [eap7-with-postgres](https://github.com/jboss-eap-up-and-running/eap7-with-postgres) is a Jakarta EE application that connects to a PostgreSQL Database
+* [eap7-with-rhosak](https://github.com/jboss-eap-up-and-running/eap7-with-rhosak) is a Jakarta EE and MicroProfile application that connects to Kafka provided by Red Hat OpenShift Streams for Apache Kafka (RHOSAK).
+This uses EAP XP 4 to provide the MicroProfile functionality.